 There are many more promises in the Bible.
 It is God’s will for us to claim these.
 So if we come to Him asking anything that is according to His will, He hears us.

 Psalm 34:15 records, “The eyes of the LORD are on the righteous, and His ears are open to their cry.”
-A simple definition of righteous is “doing what is right” (Webster’s New World Dictionary).
-Godly righteousness then is doing what is right in God’s sight, or, as John wrote, doing “those things that are pleasing in His sight.”
+The commandments of God define righteousness (Psalm 119:172).
+Godly righteousness is doing what is right in God’s sight, or, as John wrote, doing “those things that are pleasing in His sight.”

 God wants us to obey Him.
 He gave us His commandments and laws to instruct us in the principles of living that will produce the happiness we all want.
 God loves us and only wants us to reap good fruit in our lives.
 God wants us to love Him.